akhilkapil/Malaria_Detection_Webapp/README.md

 # Malaria Detection Webapp

-Save humans by detecting and deploying Image Cells that contain Malaria or not!, jk this is just to make a front-end for a classification model.
+Save humans by detecting and deploying Image Cells that contain Malaria or not!

 # Project Overview